eucalyptus/eucalyptus-imaging-worker/README.md

     $ service eucalyptus-imaging-worker start

-Please Note: This service will **not** work unless it is running on a Eucalyptus instance that has been instantiated by the Eucalyptus Balancer service.
+Please Note: This service will **not** work unless it is running on a Eucalyptus instance that has been instantiated by the Eucalyptus Imaging service.